-With over 30 years of optical color and sorting expertise, California-based WECO (Woodside Electronics Corporation) is a world leader in our industry.
+With 40 years of optical color and sorting expertise, California-based WECO (Woodside Electronics Corporation) is a world leader in our industry.
 We have been designing, manufacturing and servicing electronic sorters for more than three decades, and thousands of our units are deployed worldwide.
 WECO equipment serves several fruit and nut processing sectors: tomato sorting on the harvester, walnut and pecan line sorting and drying, hops kiln moisture monitoring, and small fruit sorting of blueberries, cranberries, olives, coffee cherries and wine grapes.

 Our mission is to improve our customers’ productivity and efficiency through automation.
 We strive to provide the highest quality, affordable products and services to our existing and future customers.

 Our vision is to be the leading provider of labor automation equipment to the industries we serve and to continue to find new industries and customers to whom we can provide value.

 We put the customer first and ensure that our products and services provide our customers with maximum operational productivity and efficiency.
 We conduct our business with the highest levels of honesty and integrity, both with our customers and within our company.

 Our core values represent a rock-solid set of shared beliefs and behaviors that unite us and guide our every action.

 We act with absolute integrity and accountability in all we do.
 We are honest and sincere in our dealings with others.
 We take responsibility for our individual actions in order to enhance our good reputation and meet the needs of our customers, employees and other stakeholders.
 We seek to be more than trustworthy — we seek to be trusted.